France–Philippines relations: History

 During the centennial of the French Revolution in 1889, José Rizal sought to organize a conference called the International Association of Filipinologists which was to be launched with Ferdinand Blumentritt, the President, and Edmond Plauchut, the Vice President.
 The French also permitted Rizal to live in exile in France where he wrote the books Noli Me Tangere and El Filibusterismo.

 The revolutionaries of the Philippines sought support from France.
 In January 1897, the Philippine Commission in Hong Kong sent a petition to M. Henry Hannoteaux, Minister of Foreign Affairs, enumerating 50 points concerning the Philippine grievance against Spain and calling for France's assistance.
 In 1898, Emilio Aguinaldo also sent his delegate to Paris for the negotiation of an agreement, which concerned the fate of the Philippines in the aftermath of the Spanish–American War.
 Lastly, Filipino residents in Paris, urged by the Philippine government in exile in Hong Kong, made a commission calling for the recognition of the Republic.
 The commission was led by Pedro Roxas and Juan Luna.

 However the Filipino revolutionaries failed to garner French support.
 France remained neutral and distanced itself from the Filipino revolutionaries as France respected Spain's sovereignty over the Philippines as a fellow colonial power.
 Ironically, the decision to destroy the First Philippine Republic was solidified in France with 1898 Treaty of Paris which preluded the Philippine-American War.

+Before these poetic historical opposites occurred, a previous serendipity also occurred, as when the originally French family of the Bourbon Dynasty which ruled both France and the Spanish Empire and thus the Philippines were subjected to the crucible of Revolution and Regicide, as During the French Revolution, the Diocese of Luçon which is also called the region Vendée, mustered a failed Catholic and Royalist Counter-Revolution to restore the Bourbon Dynasty to power in France.
+In contrast, the island of Luzon in the Philippines which is pronounced the same in French as the "Luçon", in the Diocese of Luçon of France, that is, Luzon (Luçon) Island, Philippines; the island produced Military Officers and a Prime-Minister of Spain, Marcelo Azcárraga, who warred against the Spanish Revolution of 1854 and enacted the restoration to the throne of the Spanish Bourbons who were otherwise unseated in France.